gregvers/functions-samples/oci-objectstorage-get-object-java/README.md

   In the current folder, you have the following files:
   - [pom.xml](./pom.xml) specifies all the dependencies for your function
   - [func.yaml](./func.yaml) that contains metadata about your function and declares properties
-  - [src/main/java/io/fnproject/example/ObjectStoreGetFunction.java](./src/main/java/io/fnproject/example/ObjectStoreGetFunction.java) which contains the Java code
+  - [src/main/java/com/example/fn/ObjectStorageGetObjects.java](./src/main/java/com/example/fn/ObjectStorageGetObjects.java) which contains the Java code

-  The name of your function *list-objects* is specified in [func.yaml](./func.yaml).
+  The name of your function *oci-objectstorage-get-object* is specified in [func.yaml](./func.yaml).

 ### Deploy the function
   ![user input icon](../images/userinput.png)